WHAT IS AN IMPACT INVESTMENT?

 Impact Investment Ready supports mission driven organisations with funding, plus also strengthens the intermediary sector and builds the impact deal pipeline – all of which are important as we grow the impact investing sector in Australia.

-ARE GROWTH GRANTS AND RESILIENCE GRANTS REPAYABLE?
+ARE GROWTH GRANTS REPAYABLE?

-In general, Growth Grants and Resilience Grants are not repayable, however, funds not expended in accordance with grant agreements may be repayable.
+In general, Growth Grants are not repayable, however, funds not expended in accordance with grant agreements may be repayable.
 Under special circumstances grant agreements may have conditions where part of the grant is repayable if defined performance thresholds are not met.
 These conditions would be negotiated between Impact Investing Australia and the enterprise with the underlying intention to maximise the ecosystem support of the Grant funds.
 All further details are determined on a case-by-case basis.

 WHAT IS GRANT LEVERAGE?